cookiebaits/cbwireguard/README.md

-Here is the fully updated, highly professional README.md for your repository.

-I have restructured it for better scannability, highlighted all of the high-performance upgrades we just built, and updated the instructions to match the new dynamic menu layout.

 Cookie's Easy WireGuard Server

 A heavily optimized, hyper-secure, and lightning-fast deployment script to configure and manage a WireGuard VPN server.

 This wrapper dynamically pulls the latest scripts from GitHub, ensuring your server is always running the most up-to-date and secure code.
 Tested to work on Ubuntu 20.04 and newer.